Skip to main content

 When a household employs a person in a mixed domestic role combining several of the above functions — such as a housekeeper who also provides childcare assistance — the contract is particularly important for defining which duties take priority, what the hourly rate covers, and how to handle requests to expand the scope of work.

 For all live-in domestic arrangements, the employment contract is critical because the employment and housing aspects of the relationship are intertwined.
 If the employment ends, the worker's right to housing also ends — and the contract must address the notice required to vacate and any transition support provided by the employer.
-The CNESST registration obligation, which applies to all Quebec household employers, should be addressed in the contract to ensure both parties understand this mandatory requirement.
+The CNESST registration obligation, which applies to all Quebec household employers, should be addressed in the contract to confirm both parties understand this mandatory requirement.

 Even for seasonal or temporary domestic arrangements — such as a summer nanny or a temporary housekeeper during a family member's recovery — a written contract reduces the risk of disputes about hours, compensation, and termination conditions.
 The LNT applies regardless of whether the arrangement is seasonal or permanent; both parties benefit from clearly documented terms from the outset.
 The good faith principle of CCQ art.
 1375 requires that the contract be negotiated and performed honestly, with each party exercising their rights in a manner consistent with the expectations of the other.